 Should I use a grow light for my Dumb Cane cuttings?

-Grow lights are great when propagating plants in lower light as they can help stimulate growth by creating the ideal environment.
+Grow lights are great as they can help stimulate growth by creating the ideal environment.
 Grow lights are also great to use more generally on your houseplants, cuttings or seeds if they don’t get enough light so are a great investment for any plant parent.

-Heat mats are also a great buy for propagation lovers as they create a nice warm environment that helps speed up root growth.
-Cool temperatures are damaging to young Dumb Cane plants so you want to avoid the cuttings getting too cold.
+Heat mats are also a great buy as they create a nice warm environment that helps speed up root growth.

 What is a node?